West Frisian language: Lexical differences

 Some lexical differences between Clay Frisian and Wood Frisian include:

-Alphabet
+Orthography

 West Frisian uses the Latin alphabet.
 A, E, O and U may be accompanied by circumflex or acute accents.

 In alphabetical listings both I and Y are usually found between H and J. When two words differ only because one has I and the other one has Y (such as stikje and stykje), the word with I precedes the one with Y.

 In handwriting, IJ (used for Dutch loanwords and personal names) is written as a single letter (see IJ (digraph)), whereas in print the string IJ is used.
 In alphabetical listings IJ is most commonly considered to consist of the two letters I and J, although in dictionaries there is an entry IJ between X and Z telling the user to browse back to I.